HackSoftware/Django-Styleguide/README.md

 You can move this code to a mixin and use it in every API to prevent code duplication.

-We call this `ExceptionHandlerMixin`.
+We call this `ApiErrorsMixin`.
 Here's a sample implementation from one of our projects:

 ```python
 from rest_framework import exceptions as rest_exceptions